Alexander, Prince of Scotland

-Alexander (21 January 1264 – 28 January 1284) was an heir apparent to the throne of the Kingdom of Scotland who never ascended due to his early death.
+Alexander (21 January 1264 – 28 January 1284) was an heir apparent to the throne of the Kingdom of Scotland who never acceded due to his early death.

 Early life

 Alexander was born on 21 January 1264.
 He was the second child and elder son of King Alexander III of Scotland and Margaret of England, preceded by a daughter named Margaret and followed by a son called David.
 The Scottish crown was determined that the young Alexander should be adequately established.
 In 1270, he was made Earl of Fife for the duration of the minority of the heir to the earldom, Duncan III, who was then eight years old.
 Probably sometime after 1275, Alexander was also made Lord of Mann, which gave him revenue and a "quasi-royal position of dignity" while also assuring the people of the island that the recently established Scottish rule would be efficient.

 Marriage

 Alexander's mother, Queen Margaret, died in 1275.
 It is evident from the letters of Alexander and his sister that the family remained close to their maternal uncle King Edward I of England.
 Alexander's brother, David, died in 1281, the year when their sister married King Eric II of Norway.
 King Alexander did not seek a second wife for about ten years, focusing instead on arranging a suitable marriage for his surviving son, the young Alexander.
 In 1281, the King started negotiating with Guy, Count of Flanders, about his son's marriage to the Count's daughter, also named Margaret.
 The couple were married on 14 November 1282 at Roxburgh and the marriage was celebrated the following day.